Reverse Stock Splits: Good or Bad for Shareholders? - Cabot Wealth Network

 Of course, while the shares may get an initial boost, don’t expect it to last.
 If a company’s fortunes—and shares—have been waning, savvy investors will see the reverse split as a big red flag and continue selling, sending the share price back down.

 Most—although not all—reverse stock splits are seen in small penny stocks that have not been able to attain steady profitability and create value for their shareholders.
-I found that was the case in most of the biotechs’ recent reverse splits.
+I found that was the case in most of the biotechs’ recent reverse stock splits.
 Many are on the verge of bankruptcy, and they use a reverse split as a last-ditch effort to revive their failing fortunes.

 But sometimes, companies will affect a reverse stock split so that their shares trade higher, with the intention of making them more attractive to mainstream investors and/or to ease the way to listing on a national exchange.

-Here are some examples of reverse stock splits in the last couple years:
+Here are some examples of reverse stock splits in the last few years:

 Xerox (XRX) June 15, 2017: 1 for 4